 It was concluded that the amount of human sleep contributes to maintaining fat-free body mass when calories are reduced while dieting.
 Lack of sleep can undermine your efforts to maintain your muscle while youre losing weight.

-In October of 2010, evidence from Maastricht University researchers in the Netherlands revealed that sleep restriction could be contributing to the obesity crisis in children as well as adults.
+Evidence from Maastricht University researchers in the Netherlands revealed that sleep restriction could be contributing to the obesity crisis in children as well as adults.

 They discovered that short sleep duration in children was related to insulin resistance, a higher body fat percentage, a higher waist circumference, decreased physical activity and increased TV watching.

 This was alarming not only because of the increase in childhood obesity in recent years, but because this study also found that during the pubertal years, children/teens sleep about 2 hours less than the recommended amount.

 Now, here’s the latest in the sleep – body fat story:

 The recent Finnish study was a large scale, longitudinal cohort study of women and men (more women than men) conducted by survey over 5-7 years, with 8960 participants.